 How Home Healthcare is Transforming the Patient Experience

-Over the past two years, interest in the field of home health has increased dramatically.
-The COVID-19 pandemic has squeezed perhaps a decade’s worth of interest, demand, and innovation into a much smaller period of time.
+Over the past two years, interest in home health has increased dramatically.
+The COVID-19 pandemic has squeezed perhaps a decade’s worth of interest, demand, and innovation into a much smaller period.
 Telehealth, an important aspect of home health, is now widely accepted, with over 80% of the U.S. population having tried it at least once.

 Home health can also help with the costs of caring for chronic diseases.
 According to the CDC, 90% of the U.S.’s $3.8 trillion in annual healthcare expenditures are for people with chronic and mental health conditions.
 This astronomic number represents between 17% and 19% of the U.S.’s GDP.

 We’re also on the precipice of a severe shortage of doctors.
 The Association of American Medical Colleges recently projected that the U.S. could see a shortage of between 37,100 and 24,000 primary and specialty care physicians by 2034.
-The American population is also living longer on average, meaning that in the coming decades there will be more elderly Americans than ever before, the segment of the population that most requires consistent care for chronic diseases.
+The American population is also living longer on average, meaning that in the coming decades, there will be more elderly Americans than ever before, the segment that most requires consistent care for chronic diseases.

 Using Stealth Devices to Monitor Women’s Health

-- Bloomer Tech, an emerging company in women’s cardiovascular health, is currently developing minimally invasive sensors that can fit comfortably in women’s bras to seamlessly monitor individuals’ biometrics.
+- Bloomer Tech, an emerging company in women’s cardiovascular health, is developing minimally invasive sensors that can fit comfortably in women’s bras to monitor individuals’ biometrics seamlessly.

-- These sensors will be used to create data sets that help researchers understand the ways that womens’ metabolisms differ from men’s, and find patterns in cardiovascular disease.
+- These sensors will be used to create data sets that help researchers understand how womens’ metabolisms differ from men’s, and find patterns in cardiovascular disease.

-- Using these sensors, doctors will be able to better see how women metabolize drugs, detect chronic diseases earlier, and predict other conditions before they even become symptomatic.
+- Using these sensors, doctors can better see how women metabolize drugs, detect chronic diseases earlier, and predict other conditions before they even become symptomatic.

-- In early studies at the MIT clinical research center, these devices proved to have a 92% similar signal to a traditional in-hospital ECG device.
-However, the sensors proved to work better than the ECGs when movement was added to the equation, and have been tailor-fit to womens’ physiologies to provide the best custom data for the population.
+- In early studies at the MIT clinical research center, these devices showed a 92% similar signal to a traditional in-hospital ECG device.
+However, the sensors proved to work better than the ECGs when movement was added to the equation and have been tailor-fit to women’s physiologies to provide the best custom data for the population.

 - The devices collect over 500 megabytes of data per day, by recording traditional biomarkers such as electrocardiogram, respiratory rate, and heart rhythm.